US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 Re: (Score:2)

-The cool thing is (Score:2)
+The cool thing is (Score:2, Funny)

 You'll be able to conveniently use your social security number to get your new id number.